 Cutting Speed Comparison

-The efficiency of EDM wire cutting is generally 20 ~ 60 mm2/min, with a maximum of 300 mm2/min.
-Obviously, laser cutting is fast and can be used in mass production.
+The efficiency of EDM wire cutting is generally 20mm2 to 60mm2 per minute, with a maximum of 300mm2 per minute.
+In comparison, laser cutting is faster and more suitable for mass production.

-Water cutting speed is rather slow and not suitable for mass production.
+Water cutting speed is relatively slow, making it less suitable for mass production.

 Cutting Accuracy Comparison

-The laser cutting incision is narrow and the two sides of the slit are parallel and perpendicular to the surface.
-The size accuracy of the cutting part can reach ±0.2mm.
+The laser cutting incision is narrow, with parallel and perpendicular sides to the surface.
+The size accuracy of the cut part can reach ±0.2mm.

-The precision of plasma cutting can reach less than 1mm.
+Plasma cutting has a precision of less than 1mm.

-Water cutting will not produce thermal deformation, with precision ±0.1mm.
-If the dynamic water cutting machine is used, the cutting precision can be improved, and the cutting precision can be up to 0.02mm.
-Besides, the cutting slope will be eliminated.
+Water cutting does not produce thermal deformation and has a precision of ±0.1mm.
+If a dynamic water cutting machine is used, the cutting precision can be improved to as high as 0.02mm, and the cutting slope will be eliminated.

 Cutting Slit Width Comparison

-Laser cutting is more precise than plasma cutting, with small slits at about 0.5mm.
+Laser cutting is more precise than plasma cutting, with small slits of approximately 0.5mm.

-The cutting slot of plasma cutting is larger than laser cutting, about 1-2mm.
+The cutting slots of plasma cutting are larger than those of laser cutting, typically 1-2mm.

-The water-cut slit is about 10% larger than the diameter of the cutter tube, generally 0.8mm-1.2mm.
-As the diameter of the sand cutter tube is expanded, the incision is larger.
+Water cutting results in slits that are about 10% larger than the diameter of the cutter tube, typically 0.8mm to 1.2mm.
+As the diameter of the sand cutter tube increases, the size of the incision will also increase.

 Cutting Surface Quality Comparison

-The surface precision roughness of laser cutting is not as good as water cutting, and the thicker the material is more obvious.
+The surface precision roughness of laser cutting is not as good as that of water cutting, and this becomes more pronounced as the material thickness increases.

-Water cutting does not change the texture of the material around the cut joint.
-(Laser is a thermal cutting, which changes the texture around the cutting area.)
+Water cutting does not alter the texture of the material surrounding the cut joint.
+This is because laser cutting is a thermal cutting method which changes the texture around the cutting area.

 Production Input Cost Comparison

-The cost of wire cutting is generally around several thousands of dollars.
-However, wire cutting has consumables, such as molybdenum wire, cutting coolant and so on.
-There are two commonly used wire: one is molybdenum wire (very expensive) which is used for rapid wire moving equipment.
-The advantage is the molybdenum wire can be reused many times; the other one is the copper wire which is used for slow wire moving equipment.
-The disadvantage is the copper wire can only be used for one time.
-Besides, the fast WEDM machine is 5-6 times cheaper than the slow WEDM machine.
+(4) Wire cutting typically costs several thousands of dollars.
+However, it has consumables, such as molybdenum wire, cutting coolant, etc. There are two commonly used wires: one is molybdenum wire, which is expensive but can be reused many times and is used for rapid wire moving equipment; the other is copper wire, which is used for slow wire moving equipment but can only be used once.
+Additionally, fast WEDM machines are 5-6 times cheaper than slow WEDM machines.